How to Freeze Eggs

 A Few Don’ts When Freezing Eggs Individually:

-- Don’t freeze the eggs first without whisking them together.
+- Don’t freeze the chicken eggs first without whisking them together.
 The yolk will get very gelatinous and not whisk in well with the whites.

 - Don’t try to freeze them in paper liners either.
 You’ll have muffin wrapper all in your eggs.